 But sharks and our planet are in trouble.
 Shark populations have dropped up to 95% regionally.

-Shark liver oil or squalene is commonly used cosmetic products ranging from anti-aging creams, lotions, deodorants, hair conditioners, eye shadows, lipstick, lip balms, sunscreen, and cleansers.
+Shark liver oil or squalene is commonly used in cosmetic products ranging from anti-aging creams, lotions, deodorants, hair conditioners, eye shadows, lipstick, foundation, lip balms, sunscreen, and cleansers.

-Medicinal uses for squalene
+Unproven medicinal uses for squalene

 The difference an “a” makes

 Don’t be fooled.
 Squalene and squalane can both come from sharks.
 Squalane is a saturated form of squalene in which the double bonds have been eliminated by hydrogenation.
-Because squalane is less susceptible to oxidation, is odorless and has a longer efficacy, it is more commonly used in personal care products than squalene.
+Because squalane is less susceptible to oxidation, odorless and has a longer efficacy, it is more commonly used in personal care products than squalene.

 Consumers bear the burden

 With some attention and pressure, we know we can persuade companies to make their products without shark squalene.
 That’s why we’ve started a movement called SharkFree.
 Through science, grassroots tools, and education, we want to make ALL the products we buy #SHARKFREE.

 #SHARKFREE is a campaign to keep sharks out of our products, so we can reduce pressure on their populations and save them from extinction.
-Because it is entirely unnecessary to kill sharks for cosmetics… or pet food… or meat.
+Because it is entirely unnecessary to kill sharks for cosmetics… or pet food… or soup.